 The new Wyze Cam is changing smart homes, with its impressive features and ultra affordable price.
 But how does it stack up to other smart security cameras?
-We wanted to find out, so we tested Wyze Cam vs Nest vs Arlo side by side.
+We wanted to find out, so we tested Wyze Cam, Nest, and Arlo side by side.
 Here’s our findings.

 Wyze Cam vs Nest vs Arlo